KKKKeZZZZ/what-I-ve-learned/README.md

 //30042021

 #9. '(event.detail <2)' to test if user double or multi click the button, it really saved my day, avoid multi submitting

+//08062021

+#10. reload the asp element without refreshing the page.
+Put element under the "UpdatePanel" (should be a 'ScriptManager' declared before)
+     see https://stackoverflow.com/a/52426041/14140832 for more details